cozy/cozy-stack/docs/flagship.md

 hash will be sent to `POST /auth/login/flagship` to give the app access to the whole Cozy.

+## OIDC variant

+When a user uses an OIDC provider, or FranceConnect, the flagship app will get a delegated code from the cloudery and will use it via the `POST /oidc/access_token` endpoint to get access to the Cozy.

 ## Manual certification

 When the certification from the Google and Apple stores has failed, the app